Black Friday sale on now! Save 20% on all plans https://cdn.skillshark.com/uploads/2020/04/30194503/ico-arrow.svg

 Goal oriented

 Constructive feedback should be connected to a clear outcome.
 For instance, if you are telling an athlete in soccer to work on their dribbling, explain that better dribbling leads to improved control of the ball.
-In this case, In this case, enhancing ball control can become a long-term goal that the player will be motivated to pursue.
+In this case, enhancing ball control can become a long-term goal that the player will be motivated to pursue.

 Specificity

 Nothing is worse than being vague, as athletes will have more room to interpret the meaning of your feedback.
-Rather than saying “Work on your dribbling,” say this instead: “Improve your dribbling under high pressure situations.
+Rather than saying “Work on your dribbling,” say this instead: “Improve your dribbling under high-pressure situations.
 We will work on helping you practice dribbling in tight spaces, like a cone weave, to ensure you have better control of the ball when opponents are coming at you.”

 Timeliness